Jairop2409/sep10-freedom-project/tool/learning-log.md

       </body>
     </html>
 #### Challenges
-* One challenge was picking an audio because I didn't know how to insert it into my IDE but then  I found out that I had to downold it and just upload it
+* One challenge was picking an audio because I didn't know how to insert it into my IDE but then  I found out that I had to download it and just upload it

 #### Questions
-* How do I used animation in my Freedom project
+* How do I use animation in my Freedom project

 _____